/principles

 // the grind

-I'm grinding myself like a WoW character, and eleven years of infrastructure gave me the base stats.
+I'm grinding myself like a WoW character, and ten years of infrastructure gave me the base stats.
 Now I'm speed-running the rest: TypeScript, ML pipelines, RAG systems, and prompt engineering.
 Each skill unlocks three more.

 Neo downloads kung fu in seconds, and I'm not that fast, but vibe coding compressed years into months.
 The feedback loop is so tight that learning feels like remembering.